quixio/quix-docs/docs/platform/glossary.md

 ## Deployment

 An instance of an application running in the serverless environment.
 When you deploy your application, you can specify a number of parameters such as allocated RAM, CPU count, number of replicas, and public URL.
 You can also specify whether you want it to run as a [job](#job) or a [service](#service), depending on your use case.
 A job runs only once, and service runs continuously.

+## Destination

+A type of [connector](../platform/connectors/index.md) where data is consumed from a Quix topic by an output (destination) such as a database or dashboard.

 ## Environment